JohanSchott/impurityModel/README.md

 </figure>

 ### Get started
-- Python 3.x is needed with libraries `mpi4py`, `bitarray`, `numpy`, `sympy`, and `scipy`.
-The Python library `h5py` is recommended but not necessary.
-For help in installing Python 3.x and/or Python libraries, please see e.g.
+- For help in installing Python 3.x and/or Python libraries, please see e.g.
 [https://github.com/JohanSchott/impurityModelTutorial](https://github.com/JohanSchott/impurityModelTutorial)

 - Add the absolute parent path of the directory (`impurityModel`) to the `PYTHONPATH` environment variable, such that the Python module in this directory can be found.
 For example, if the path to the `impurityModel` folder is `path/to/folder/impurityModel`, put the following command in the `~/.bashrc` file: